 RELATED READING: Evaluating The True Cost of Our Stuff

-Organizing requires continual effort for each item; decluttering is a once-and-done thing.
+Organizing requires continual effort for each item; decluttering is once-and-done for each item.

-Organizing looks nice and provides a sense of accomplishment RIGHT NOW, but decluttering offers long-term results that are much more sustainable (especially for busy moms and grandmas!)
+Organizing looks nice and provides a sense of accomplishment for the moment; decluttering offers long-term results that are much more sustainable (especially for busy parents and grandparents!)

 If you have time, grab a box or a paper bag and walk through your home right now.
-Fill them with items you’ve been re-organizing but should actually declutter (donations or trash).
+Fill them with items you’ve been re-organizing but should actually declutter (donate, sell, or trash them today).

-Put another bag in your closet or laundry room and, as you go through your weekly cleaning routines, ask yourself if certain items should be permanently removed from your home.
+Put another bag in your closet or laundry room and, as you go through your week, ask yourself if certain items should be permanently removed from your home.

 Stop organizing the things you don’t need, use, want, or love – declutter them instead!

-It’s a great habit to create — one that has the potential to transform your home.
+It’s a great habit to create — one that has the potential to transform your home and your life.

 If you can only spare 5 extra minutes today, find 5 things to declutter from your home.